 Then, the document will ask for additional important details.
 Questions will be asked about the shareholders' annual meeting, including date, time, agenda and other details.
 Then, additional questions will be asked about the Board of Directors: questions such as how many directors there will be, information on their own meetings and more.

 Finally, a few additional details will be covered about the corporation's financial decisions and seal, among others.

-After this document is filled out, it is a good idea to have it printed and then signed by the relevant party, either the Secretary of the corporation (if the Secretary has already been chosen) or an incorporator.
-Then, ideally, it would be kept on the corporation's file as long as the corporation is in existence.
+After this document is filled out, it should be printed and then signed by the relevant party, either the Secretary of the corporation (if the Secretary has already been chosen) or an incorporator.
+Then, it would be kept on the corporation's file as long as the corporation is in existence.